karchit/s3-object-lambda-workshop/README.md

 Before we can proceed, we need to modify our lambda's role so it can work with S3 Object Lambda.
 When you created your lambda function, it created a default IAM role which has access to create and write to Cloudwatch Logs.
 We will amend this role, by adding a new policy:

 1. Click on _Configuration_ tab of your lambda function.
-2. Click on the link under Execution Role > Role Name.
+2. Click on the link under Permissions > Execution Role > Role Name.
 Note down this role name, as we will be modifying and using it in the future labs as well.
 3. On the IAM console, under _Permissions_ tab, click on _Add Inline Policy_.
 4. Under _Service_, search and select `S3 Object Lambda`
 5. Under _Actions_, expand _Write_ and choose _WriteGetObjectResponse_